Kyler Murray: Personal life

-Murray is a third-generation Korean American, with his maternal grandmother being a South Korean national.
+Murray's maternal grandmother is a South Korean national.

 Murray is a Christian.
 Murray's father, Kevin Murray, was a quarterback at Texas A&M from 1983 to 1986.
-His uncle, University of Texas alumnus Calvin Murray, is a former professional baseball player for the San Francisco Giants, Texas Rangers, and Chicago Cubs.
-His cousin, Devin Duvernay, is a University of Texas alumnus and is a wide receiver for the Baltimore Ravens.
+His uncle, University of Texas alumnus Calvin Murray, was a professional baseball player for the San Francisco Giants, Texas Rangers, and Chicago Cubs.
+His cousin, Devin Duvernay, is a University of Texas alumnus and is a wide receiver for the Chicago Bears.

 Murray is an avid chess player, and he has said it has helped him become a better football player.
 As a child, he won school tournaments.
+Murray is a three-time participant in the Chess.com BlitzChamps chess tournaments and has appeared in the grand final match of the event twice.
+Murray lost in the grand final match both times to Justin Reid.

-In April 2021, Murray signed with FaZe Clan.
+Murray is also an avid video-gamer and in April 2021, he signed with FaZe Clan.
+In October 2024, Murray announced that he was partnering with Call of Duty to promote the franchise’s latest installment Call of Duty: Black Ops 6.